ArduPilot/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

 #.
 Download and install `Oracle VirtualBox <https://www.virtualbox.org/wiki/Downloads>`__.

 #.
 Windows users should install an SSH client on the computer before starting vagrant.
 Vagrant needs  SSH client program to access development container.
 We have had great success with OpenSSH packer from MLS-Software `here <http://www.mls-software.com/opensshd.html>`__

-#. fork and clone the `ardupilot_wiki <https://github.com/ArduPilot/ardupilot_wiki#fork-destination-box>`__ repository to your local machine.
-There are instructions :ref:`here for forking <git-fork>` and :ref:`cloning <git-clone>` but note that these are for the main flight code so "ardupilot" should be replaced with "ardupilot_wiki"

 The main steps for building the docs are: